 BUT it wasn’t great for my sleep.
-DItching screens before bedtime has dramtically improved my sleep.
+An dItching screens before bedtime has dramatically improved my sleep.

 Eating heavy foods before bed will sabotage your sleep.
-Think about the last time you tried to fall asleep with an overly full belly.
+Think about the last time you tried to fall asleep at night with an overly full belly.
 You probably had a hard time getting comfortable.

 Personally, going to sleep on a slightly empty stomach (3 or so hours after eating) is best for my sleep quality.

 4) STOP CAFFEINE AFTER MID-AFTERNOON

 This one is pretty obvious.
 Caffeine is a stimulant and it will make it hard to fall alseep.
 If you rely heavily on caffeine to get through your day, then your body is literally begging you to make sleep a priority.